DigitalConstruct-xyz/commandline_interface_flutter/README.md

 ## Features
-A CommandLineInterface for Flutter
+A Simple CLI for Flutter.
+Can be implemented in less than 20 lines of extra code.

 ## Getting started
-add this to your pubspec.yaml
+add this to your pubspec.yaml, then run `pub get`:
 ```yaml
     dependencies:
       commandline_interface: